 I recently met two successful business partners in the real estate investment business.
-They were frustrated about a real estate transaction they have been involved in for a while.
+They were frustrated about a real estate transaction they had been involved in for a while.
 They proceeded to tell me how many hours they spent on doing the legal research that ultimately brought them to my conference table.
-They said they spend an estimated 300 hours of their time researching whether they had a case or not.
+They said they spent an estimated 300 hours of their time researching whether they had a case or not.
 That’s 300 hours!
 After reviewing their documents, the time it took for me to tell them that they did indeed have a legitimate legal concern and claim?
 45 minutes.

+Imagine what better deals these partners could have found using their $300-hour on research, due diligence, and networking.
 One deal would more than adequately have paid for the cost of a legal opinion multiple times over.

 Bathroom surgery can be messy and expensive.
 The scenario above brings new meaning to the adage ”if you think dealing with a professional is expensive, just wait until you hire an amateur“.

 If you liked what you read, check out our related YouTube videos